-Day 3 – Ise Kashiwazaki to Furusato, 26km
+- Day 3 – Ise Kashiwazaki to Furusato, 26km

-Accommodation: Ryokan Momotaro, ¥8640 including dinner and breakfast, 0597-49-3217
+- Accommodation: Ryokan Momotaro, ¥8640 including dinner and breakfast, 0597-49-3217

-I had one last mountain pass between me and my destination of Furusato called Ikkoku toge pass, and it probably should’ve taken 30 minutes all in, but it took me about 50 because I got lost!
-Lost is the wrong word, but I took the wrong trail on the top.
-I took a forest trail (rather than the forest road) and after about 300m the forest trail ended and I was walking through waist-high ferns.
+I had one last mountain-pass between me and my destination of Furusato, called Ikkoku-toge, and it probably should’ve taken 30 minutes, but it took about 50 because I got lost!
+Well lost is the wrong word… but I took the wrong trail on top (a forest trail rather than the forest road) and after about 300m the forest trail ended and I was walking through waist-high ferns.
 I passed a deer skull, then further on, a deer leg and started to wonder what was eating the deers?!
-I followed some pink ribbons around trees until I reached a cliff with the highway way down below then decided it was time to bushwhack back to the top of the pass and try the forest road.
+I followed some pink ribbons around trees until I reached a cliff with the highway way down below then decided it was time to bushwhack back and try the only other option, the forest road.
 I wasn’t happy, a small arrow would suffice!
 It turned out the forest road was the right way and soon after (still grumpy) I made it to Furusato and found my awesome Ryokan.

 Furusato is a tiny village beside the sea with an onsen, aptly called Furusato Onsen and also seems to be famous for growing mandarins.
 The seafood dinner was exceptional and enormous and I tried sazae (turbo shell) for the first time – it looked terrible but tasted ok.
 The homemade umeshu (plum wine) was also delicious.
-I’m having a great time on this route and I can’t believe there’s no-one else walking it.
+I’m having a great time on this route and I really can’t believe there’s no-one else walking it.
 I think I need to speak to someone about making some Iseji specific waymarks and come back and mark the route myself!